gem5/website/_pages/contributing.md

 In addition to the CI tests, your changes will be reviewed by the gem5 community.
 Your pull-request must have the approval of at least one community member prior to being merged.

-Once your pull-request has passed all the CI tests and has been approved by at least one community member, it will be merged a gem5 maintainer will do a [Merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges) on the pull-request.
+Once your pull-request has passed all the CI tests and has been approved by at least one community member, a gem5 maintainer will do a [Merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges) on the pull-request.
 The gem5 maintainers are individuals granted the ability to merge pull requests into the gem5 `develop` branch.

 ### Making iterative improvements based on feedback

 A reviewer will ask questions and post suggestions on GitHub.
-You should read these comments and answer these questions. **All communications between reviewers and contributors should be done in a polite manner.
-Rude and/or dismissive remarks will not be tolerated.**
+You should read these comments carefully and respond to any questions.
+**All communication between reviewers and contributors should remain polite, as rude or dismissive remarks will not be tolerated.**

-When you understand what changes are required make amendments to the pull request by adding patches to the same branch and then pushing to the forked repository.
+When you understand what changes are required, make amendments to the pull request by adding patches to the same branch and then pushing to the forked repository.
-A git "force push" (i.e., `git push --force`) is also acceptable if you wish to alter the commits locally in order to make the changes.
+A Git ‘force push’ (i.e., `git push --force`) is also acceptable if you wish to alter the commits locally to implement the changes.
 We encourage contributors to help keep our `git log` clean and readable.
-We recommend that users rebase their changes frequently on top of the develop branch, squash their commits where appropriate (e.g., in cases where there are many small fix commits to a change in the same PR) then force push changes to keep their PR commits concise.
+We recommend that users frequently rebase their changes on top of the develop branch, squash their commits where appropriate (e.g., in cases with many small fix commits to a change in the same PR), and then force push changes to keep their PR commits concise.

 Once pushed to the forked repository, the pull request will automatically update with your changes.
 The reviewer will then re-review your changes and, if necessary, ask for further changes, or approve your pull-request.